 The plan receives enrollment applications directly from beneficiaries or through sales agents.
 Upon receipt of the application, the membership enrollment representatives review the applications and review the CMS approved pre-enrollment qualification assessment tool (currently Anthem's application) prior to enrollment and obtain verification of the condition from the provider or provider's office on a post-enrollment basis.
-Additionally, Anthem will be contacting the provider or provider's office and obtain verification of the condition necessary for enrollment into the severe/chronic disabling condition SNP.
-If it cannot confirm that the that the enrollee has the qualifying condition necessary for enrollment in which to send the beneficiary notice of his/her disenrollment at the end of that month for not having the qualifying condition.
+Additionally, Anthem will be contacting the provider or provider's office and obtain verification of the condition.
+Anthem has until the end of the first month of enrollment to confirm that the enrollee has the qualifying condition necessary for enrollment into the severe/chronic disabling condition SNP.
+If it cannot confirm that the that the enrollee has the qualifying condition within that time, Anthem has the first seven calendar days of the following month in which to send the beneficiary notice of his/her disenrollment at the end of that month for not having the qualifying condition.
 Disenrollment is effective at the end of the second month of enrollment; however, the organization must retain the member if confirmation of the qualifying condition is obtained at any point during the second month of enrollment.